joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

         aria-describedby="signup-username-helper-text"
       />
       <div id="signup-username-helper-text">
-        8 characters, should not contain any spaces or special characters
+        8 to 10 characters, should not contain any spaces or special characters
       </div>
     </div>
   );